KDE/documentation-docs-kdenlive-org/glossary.rst

    Timeline
       The :doc:`central part</user_interface/timeline>` of Kdenlive.
 This is where all the editing takes place.
 Keeps a chronological sequence of the clips and the relations to each other through tracks and compositions.
 Can be zoomed.
 See also :ref:`sequence` for nested timelines.

+   Timeline Maker (former Guide)
+      Static markings in the :term:`timeline` that do not necessarily move with clips.
+Not to be confused with :term:`markers`.
+Can be used to define regions for rendering and exported to provide chapters for YouTube videos.
+See :ref:`guides`.

    Timeline Ruler
       Sits right above the tracks and displays the time code information (default notation is hh:mm:ss:ff, can be switched to frames) as well as any currently defined timeline :term:`zone` and/or preview render zone.
 See :ref:`timeline_ruler`.